Maintaining Your Magento Website:

 - Perform a detailed scan of site for malware, and correct any existing issues.
-Evaluate logs for presence of malware.
+Evaluate all Magento native and custom logs as well as Linux error and access logs for presence of malware.

 This item is preventive maintenance designed to quickly identify and resolve vulnerabilities that may lead to malware issues down the line.
-It acts as insurance in the sense that if you have a monthly maintenance plan with us, we do not charge for cleaning up malware.
-We are that confident in the quality of our maintenance plan and its power to keep your site safe from hackers.
+It acts as insurance in the sense that if you have a monthly maintenance plan with us, we never charge for cleaning up malware.
+We are very confident in the quality and systemic nature of our maintenance plan and its power to keep your site safe from hackers.

 - Lock down administrative interface and other common targets for hackers.
 In other words, our plan attempts to anticipate the most common inbound vectors for hackers before they become a problem.

-- Review system, exception, error and custom logs for recurring errors and resolve the root cause of the logged information.
+- Review Magento native and custom logs as well as Linux error and access logs and custom logs for recurring errors and resolve root cause.

-- Perform W3C code validation on the site to ensure any newly added content/code meets the The World Wide Web Consortium standards (this is important for forward compatibility and for search engine’s ability to recognize targeted content, as well as for WAI accessibility).
+- Perform World Wide Web Consortium (W3C) code validation on the site to ensure any newly added content/code meets standards (this is important for forward compatibility and for search engine’s ability to recognize targeted content, as well as for WAI accessibility).

-- Review disk space and bandwidth usage to ensure current hosting package is appropriate, and investigate and correct any issues (core dump files, error logs, etc.).
+- Review server statistics such as CPU faults, disk space, memory utilization, bandwidth utilization, io trends to ensure current hosting package is appropriate, and investigate and correct any issues (core dump files, error logs, etc.).

-- Perform PCI scan and take corrective action where necessary.
+- Perform a PCI scan and / or penetration testing and take corrective action where necessary.

 Digital Marketing Review: